wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <pre>license_path = "/etc/consul.d/consul.hclic"
    </pre>

-   DEFINITION: To Consul, a "<strong>datacenter</strong>" is a cluster of Consul servers within a single region.
-EC2 & EKS in same region.

-   IP addresses can be in IPv6 format.

    <tt>advertise_addr</tt> are reacheable outside the datacenter.

    Agent configurations have a different IP address and these settings to <strong>auto-join</strong> based on cloud (AWS) tags: